Vijaygowda15/Image-Classification-using-CNN-model/README.md

 ## 🔭 Overview

 This project addresses the challenge of **automating naval vessel identification** using deep learning on imagery.
-Traditional ship classification relies on human interpretation of data — a slow and error-prone process.
+Traditional image classification relies on human interpretation of data — a slow and error-prone process.
 This system replaces it with a **Convolutional Neural Network (CNN)** pipeline deployed as a Flask web application.

 **Key capabilities:**
 - Upload a ZIP dataset of images → auto-train a CNN model